This English version of the statutes is provided for convenience only. Being based in Germany, the only legally binding version is the German version.

 17. Devolution of property

-Upon abolition or dissolution of the foundation, or upon cancellation of its charitable status, the property shall devolve to [determine who will get the funds that remain after liquidation of the Foundation], in case of non-existence to [alternative], both of which shall use it immediately and exclusively for national and vocational education via deployment of Free Software, as outlined in these statutes.
+17.2.
+Upon abolition or dissolution of the foundation, or upon cancellation of its charitable status, the property shall devolve to Free Software Foundation Europe e.V., in case of non-existence to to the KDE e.V., both of which shall use it immediately and exclusively for national and vocational education via deployment of Free Software, as outlined in these statutes.